SimBoex/DataScience_Courses/README.md

 - CLC stands for Cloud Computing
 - DM stands for Data Management
 - QME stands for Quantitative Models for Economic Analysis and Management
 - Bio stands for Bioinformatics and Network Medecine
+- DPS stands for Data Privacy and Security